Vfeuer/vue-FGDES-ui/README.md

 ## UI for project AGCCS-CTRL22

 This programm aims to develop the user interface for the Combined Charging System from project AGCCS.
-A supporting server program is needed for normal operation.
+A supporting server program is needed for regular operation.

 The whole work is developed based on Vue.js and uses Element UI as the UI toolkit.